manikrishna-m/claim_predictions/README.md

 - Jobs triggered using K8s CronJobs
 - Optionally integrates with Artifact Registry to store the docker image

-## Answers to Key Questions

-### What assumptions are you making?
-- Data is available and clean before job runs
-- Timestamp exists for temporal filtering
-- Same data preprocessing and model logic is used for training and inference
-- Prediction output can be stored in a flat file or sent downstream

-### What are the business considerations?
-- Speed of delivery during the 2-week cooling-off period
-- Transparency of model predictions for underwriting
-- Consistency of retraining for model performance
-- Automation and minimal manual intervention

-### Who would you talk to?
-- Data Engineers for warehouse schema and availability SLAs
-- Data Scientist to incorporate their work properly
-- Project Manager to track the progress
-- Claims or Product Owners or Underwriting for validation of prediction utility

-### What is in scope vs. out of scope?

-**In scope:**
-- Refactoring notebook to modular pipeline
-- Automating batch prediction and retraining
-- Containerization, CI/CD, and deployment
-- Creating an API interface

-**Out of scope:**
-- Improving data preprocessing steps or model performance
-- Building upstream ETL pipelines

 ## Local Development Workflow

 ### Create virtual environment and install dependencies